martinjohndyer/FAIR_Code_design/episodes/Dont_touch_your_code_anymore.md

 config = ConfigParser()
 ```

-Creating a configuration is equivalent of creating a dictionaries:
+Creating a configuration is equivalent to creating a dictionaries:

 ```
 config['simulation'] = {'time_step': 1.0, 'total_time': 200.0}